 exercise) impact recurrence.
 The results of these discoveries are integrated into treatment plans for every patient.

 Our goal is to make every patient's experience at once streamlined and comprehensive.
 As part of your visit to the Center, we may recommend that you meet with a genetic counselor to be evaluated for inherited risks of colorectal (and other) cancers.
 Patients

 who test positive for specific syndromes are seen, at minimum, on an annual basis for ongoing management and counseling.
 We also provide genetic testing and support for

 family members who may be predisposed to colorectal cancer.

 If you have surgery, you will be put on an

 More and more, targeted therapies focus on specific molecular changes in a patient's individual tumor.
-Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) is a leader in
+Dana-Farber Brigham Cancer Center is a leader in

 If you have a genetic syndrome in addition to colon or rectal cancer, you will be seen by physicians who specialize in treatments for patients who need customized surveillance after treatment.